freedomofpress/sunder/README.md

 ## Development

-You need a recent version of Node.js and NPM installed.
+You need a recent version of Node.js installed.
 Tested with:

 * v4.1.0
 * v5.7.0
 * v7.5.0

+You also need a recent version of NPM installed.
+Tested with:

+* 4.1.2

 ### Quickstart